Chiragj2003/Face-detection-model/README.md

 - Educational:
 Provides a practical application of machine learning and computer vision techniques.

+## Acknowledgements
+This project uses the following libraries and frameworks:
+- OpenCV
+- Keras
+- TensorFlow
+- NumPy
+- pandas

 ## Conclusion
 This face detection and emotion recognition project showcases the power of combining computer vision and machine learning techniques.
 By utilizing OpenCV and a pre-trained CNN, the system can accurately detect faces and recognize emotions in real-time.
 This project can serve as a foundation for more advanced applications in fields such as human-computer interaction, security, and behavioral analysis.